sithlord48/ff7tk/docs/build.md

  include the file ff7tkAbout.h and use the function(s) ff7tk_version(), ff7tk_revision() or ff7tk_qt_version()

 ## Translations
-  In addition to ff7tk's language files your application should also ship the qt_base_<lang>.qm
+  In addition to ff7tk's language files your application should also ship the qt_base_<lang>.qm these are required to translate strings from inside Qt libraries.

 ## Deploying ff7tk with your app
  When using ff7tk your project needs to ship the libraries ff7tk needs to run its recommened to run windepoyqt / macdeployqt on the ff7tk libs being used when you pack your application to be sure to get all the libs needed are deployed.

 ### Item Depends
   - ff7tk
-    -- QtCore, QtXml, QtQml, QtQuick, QtSvg (MacOS) , Svg Image plugin Core5Compat (for Qt6 builds)
+    -- QtCore, QtXml, QtQml, QtQuick, QtSvg, Svg Image plugin, Core5Compat (for Qt6 builds)
   - ff7tkWidgets
     -- ff7tk, QtWidgets, QtGui
   - ff7tkFormats